+\triangleleft

+CHAPTER 2

-CHAPTER 2 Measures on nice spaces We will now start to talk about probability measures on very general spaces the law of a stochastic process, for example, is usually a probability measure on an infinite-dimensional space (provided that we can even define in a straightforward way what a dimension is).
-Two problems we encounter in this case are the following: (1) How do we define a $\sigma$ -algebra on the space?
+Measures on nice spaces

+We will now start to discuss probability measures on rather general spaces the law of a stochastic process, for example, is usually a probability measure on an infinite-dimensional space (provided that we can even define in a straightforward way what a dimension is).
+Two problems we encounter in this case are the following:

+(1) How do we define a σ -algebra on the space?

-On the line, we can generate the Lebesgue $\sigma$ -algebra using intervals, or hypercubes in $\mathbb{R}^d$ .
-That does not work in infinite dimensions; roughly speaking, the volume of a hypercube with fixed edge length s is $s^d$ , and if $d \to \infty$ , this volume converges to 0, 1 or $\infty$ (depending on whether s is smaller, equal or larger than 1).
+On the line, we can generate the Lebesgue σ -algebra using intervals, or hypercubes in \mathbb{R}^d .
+That does not work in infinite dimensions; roughly speaking, the volume of a hypercube with fixed edge length s is s^d , and if $d \to \infty$, this volume converges to 0, 1 or ∞ (depending on whether s is smaller than, equal to, or larger than 1).
 The example illustrates that our finite-dimensional conceptions of volume do not really work in infinite dimensions.
 On more abstract spaces, there is not even a simple notion of dimensions that we could use as an exponent.
-(2) Many properties of measures that hold automatically on $\mathbb{R}^d$ do not hold on arbitrary measurable spaces.
+(2) Many properties of measures that hold automatically on \mathbb{R}^d do not hold on arbitrary measurable spaces.
 How do we ensure those properties?
-There is a common answer to both problems, which is to define a topological space with suitable properties, and to use the open sets in this space to generate the $\sigma$ -algebra.
-The topological spaces which have emerged as the golden mean between generality and tractability for most purposes in analysis and probability are Polish spaces.
+There is a common answer to both problems, which is to define a topological space with suitable properties, and to use the open sets in this space to generate the σ -algebra.
+The topological spaces which have emerged as the golden mean between generality and tractability for most purposes in analysis and probability are called Polish spaces.
 2.1.
-Topology review A function between Euclidean spaces is continuous if $\lim_n f(x_n) = f(x)$ for every convergent sequence $x_n \to x$ .
-This definition is requires a metric, since the definition of the limit involves a metric.
+Topology review A function between Euclidean spaces is continuous if $\lim_n f(x_n) = f(x)$ for every convergent sequence $x_n \to x$.
+This definition requires a metric, since the definition of the limit involves a metric.
 Assuming a metric as given is a fairly strong condition, but it turns out that continuity can be formulated in much more general terms: A function between Euclidean spaces is continuous if and only if the preimage of every open set is open.
 Provided we have a definition of what an open set is, this statement does not involve a metric, so we can substitute it for the definition of continuity.
-In order to ensure that functions defined as "continuous" still have properties resembling those we are used to form continuous functions in Euclidean space, we need to make sure that the sets we call open have some of the properties that open sets in $\mathbb{R}^d$ have.
+To ensure functions so defined as "continuous" have properties resembling those of continuous functions on Euclidean space, we define open sets to behave similarly to open sets in \mathbb{R}^d .
 The set of all open sets is called a topology.
-The properties we need to ensure are the following: 2.1 Definition.
-A topology $\tau$ on a set $\mathcal{X}$ is a system $\tau$ of subsets of $\mathcal{X}$ which satisfies: (1) $\emptyset \in \tau$ .
+The properties we have to require are the following: 2.1 Definition.
+A topology τ on a set \mathcal{X} is a set of subsets of \mathcal{X} that satisfies: (1) $\emptyset \in \tau$.

-(2) $\tau$ is closed under countable unions.

-(3) $\tau$ is closed under finite intersections.
+- (2) τ is closed under arbitrary unions. - (3) τ is closed under finite intersections.